-This Privacy Notice provides an overview of the processing of your personal data in the context of the use of the offers and online Services on our Website (hereinafter referred to as the ‘Service’).
+This Privacy Notice provides an overview of the processing of your personal data in the context of the use of the offers and online Services on our Website and the corresponding App (hereinafter referred to as the ‘Service’).

 Furthermore, this Privacy Notice informs you about your rights and the possibilities you have to control your personal data and to protect your privacy.